ChavinduDulaj/Predicting-University-Student-Success-Rate-/README.md

 # Predicting-University-Student-Success-Rate-
-The project aims to develop a machine learning model to forecast students' academic performance using historical data on demographics, qualifications, attendance, and curricular performance to predict outcomes like final grades or GPA
+Predicting student success rate is a data science project that aims to develop a machine learning model capable of forecasting students' academic performance.
+The project involves using historical student data, such as demographics, previous qualifications, attendance, and curricular performance, as features to predict the target variable, which is typically a measure of academic success (e.g., final grades, graduation status, or GPA)